Share Your Passion With Families in Your Community!

 Teachers trained in CyBC are able to offer classes through Music Together centers and other approved licensed providers.
 Trained CyBC teachers are currently in high demand across the country.
 While teachers are not directly employed by CyBC LLC, we can help connect you with licensed providers in your area seeking teachers.
 And now we have taken our Teacher Training Online!

-Our comprehensive (in-person) 3-day Teacher Training prepares candidates to:
+Our comprehensive Online 5-day Teacher Training prepares candidates to:

 - Understand the basics of our music and language immersion model